 — KAFENEIO DRAKAKIS (APOLLONIA) —

 Space is always tight between Greek village walls.
 And the eateries nestled within are not always conducive for families with chairs spilling into walkways.
-In spite of its overblown popularity and sleepy service, Drakakis has the advantage of being positioned by a small square for kids to scamper around as you watch over.
+In spite of its overblown popularity and sleepy service, Drakakis‘ position by a small square is a big plus for parents who enjoy eating as they watch over their kids scamper around.

 GETTING THERE